lancercat/VSDF/README.md

 [UPD] For those who need to run with older packages, please refer to Issue #6, and huge thanks for AeroX's efforts and feedbacks~

+[UPD] As numpy.float is deprecated, please replace all occurrences of np.float with np.float32 if you encounter a problem.

 Also, if you have any questions or concerns about the paper or the code, feel free to open an issue so we can improve them.